-As hard as life can be, being hostile because we’re finding things tough isn’t right.
-For some, that means alienating the people we care about the most.
+Being hostile towards others because we’re finding life tough isn’t right, particularly if it means us alienating the people we care about the most.

-I have seen it happen when a person responds to any given situation in a less than friendly manner, particularly when they become hostile, argumentative and aggressive.
-Their reasoning seems legitimate, but to us it’s not.
+I have seen what happens, when a person responds to a given situation in a less than friendly manner when they become hostile, argumentative and aggressive.
+Their reasoning seems legitimate, but communication in that way is never legitimate.